Marian Matthews

 Marian Matthews is an American politician, educator, and attorney serving as a member of the New Mexico House of Representatives from the 27th district, which includes a portion of Bernalillo County, New Mexico.

 Education

 Matthews earned a Bachelor of Arts degree from Missouri State University and a Juris Doctor from the University of New Mexico School of Law.

 Career

 Matthews began her career as a newspaper reporter in Springfield, Missouri and Alamogordo, New Mexico.

 Prior to serving in the New Mexico House of Representatives, Matthews worked as a prosecutor and deputy attorney general of New Mexico under then-Attorney General Tom Udall.
 Matthews later worked as an instructor at the Central New Mexico Community College.
-Matthews was appointed to the House by the Bernalillo County Commission January 7, 2020, succeeding first-term legislator William "Bill" Pratt, who died in office.
+Matthews was appointed to the House by the Bernalillo County Commission January 7, 2020, succeeding first-term legislator William B. Pratt, who died in office.

+Matthews lost in her re-election bid during the 2026 New Mexico House of Representatives elections to lawyer Abby Foster.
+Foster, who was generally supported by progressives, criticized Matthews's opposition to paid family medical leave.
+During the campaign, Foster's campaign also filed an ethics complaint against Matthews due to a campaign text message which failed to disclose who paid for the advertisement.
+Matthews ultimately lost the election by 142 votes, the sole incumbent in the New Mexico House to lose re-election in a primary that year.

+After the election, Matthews endorsed Foster's general election opponent, Republican Jahnelle Garcia.
+The decision received criticism from the Democratic establishment, including Speaker Javier Martínez, who stated he hoped Matthews would have a 'change of heart.'